chungimungi/Generation-of-Colors-using-BiLSTMs/data/Data src.md

 **colors.csv**

-A combination of the two mentioned above datasets.
+A combination of the two mentioned above datasets (dataset that was used).